panzerdp/dmitripavlutin.com/content/posts/153-covariance-contravariance/index.md

 //   ^?
 ```

-On a side note, subtyping is possible for other types.
+Subtyping is possible for many other types, including primitives and built-in JavaScript types.

 For example, the literal string type `'Hello'` is a subtype of `string`, or the literal number type `42` is a subtype of `number`.

 ```ts twoslash
 // @include: is-subtype